coderefinery/documentation/_episodes/04-sphinx.md

 $ sphinx-quickstart
 ```

 The quickstart utility will ask you some questions.
-For this exercise, enter
+For this exercise, you can go
-the following answers.
-In most cases the default options are used, but we will
-choose to not create Makefiles and instead build the documentation directly
-with `sphinx-build`:
+with the default answers except to specify a project name, your name and project version:.

 ```
 > Root path for the documentation [.]: